dport96/ITM352/morea/150.Assignment2/experience-Assignment2.md

 *   Correct output
 *   Application starts with index.htm or index.php file
 *   No parse errors or warnings
+If working with a partner the following are also required:
+*   Allows user to view and edit their registration data
+*   Implemented all IRs

 * * *